WOMEN IN FILM INITIATIVES

 It’s important to note that the Bechdel Test is not a measure of how great a film is, nor does it tell you if the film has a woman writer or director.

 But it will make you think about how women are portrayed on screen.
-For the last three years, all films in our program have noted whether they pass or fail the Bechdel Test.
+For the fourth year, all films in our program will note whether they pass or fail the Bechdel Test.

 We also have a commitment to ensure there is gender parity in the number of men and women you see speaking across the festival, be it moderators, guest speakers or panellists.